 Korčula Town is a picture-perfect walled settlement on a boat-shaped peninsula jutting into the Adriatic.
 Tightly clustered within a ring of walls and towers, the old town centers on the 15th-century St Mark’s Cathedral, which houses artworks by Tintoretto and Ivan Meštrović.
 The island is known for its wine; sample some at one of the wine bars in the lanes near the harbor.

-A woman seen from behind looking out onto the red-tiled roofs of old town, Dubrovnik, Croatia, Europe
+A woman seen from behind looking out onto the red-tiled roofs of an old town

 Day 6: prepare to be wowed by Dubrovnik’s old town

-Your first glimpse of Dubrovnik’s Unesco-listed old town – its magnificent white limestone walls standing proud above the turquoise waters of the Adriatic Sea – will take your breath away.
+Morning: Catamarans run from Korčula Town to Dubrovnik in high season (June to September), but at other times of year you should catch a car ferry from Dominče to Orebić (on the Pelješac Peninsula) and continue on to Dubrovnik by bus.
+Your first glimpse of Dubrovnik’s UNESCO-listed old town – its magnificent white limestone walls standing proud above the turquoise waters of the Adriatic Sea – will take your breath away.
 You’ll want to spend at least two days exploring this remarkable city and its surroundings.

 Day 7: walk the city walls of Dubrovnik, and head to Lokrum for a swim